Installing PMbrowser

 Prerequisits

-You will need to install the usual build tools including cmake and Qt-Library version 5.12 or newer.
-To build the documention, you need Sphinx .
+You will need to install the usual build tools including cmake and Qt-Library version 6.4 or newer.
+To build the documentation, you need sphinx and sphinx_rtd_theme.
+(Usually, these can be installed via pip, if python is installed.)

 On most Linux distributions , Qt is provided as a package,